 the firstfruit of the spirit, we ourselves also, are groaning in ourselves, awaiting the sonship,

 the deliverance of our body."
 For to expectation were we saved.
 Now expectation, being

 observed, is not expectation, for what anyone is observing, why is he expecting it also?

 Now, if we are expecting what we are not observing, we are awaiting it with endurance."

 Dear beloved, this day is coming.
 It is the day of Christ, the day of sonship!
 It is the day when the

 many sons are brought to the glory of the Son, conformed to His image so that they will image

 Him perfectly throughout creation.
 Do you long for it?

-It will be the beginning of glory that is beyond imagination as all of creation and all of mankind
+It will be the beginning of glory that is beyond imagination as all creation and all humanity are

-are continually brought into the all new of God the Father and His Son whose origin is love!
-Until
+continually brought into the all new of God the Father and His Son whose origin is love!
+Until the

 Who are You, Lord?